thuang45/CS131-F22-TestcasesForAll/README.md

 - the **full source code** for the autograder we deploy to Gradescope
 - 20% of the test cases we evaluate your code on; these are the test cases that are public on Gradescope
+    - `testsv1` contains expected, source, and (std)input files for files that should interpret and run without errors
+    - `failsv1` contains expected, source, and (std)input files for files that should interpret successfully, but error

 This repository does not contain:

 - 80% of the test cases we evaluate your code on
 - the plagiarism checker, which is closed-source
+- the Docker configuration for the deployment; this is managed by Gradescope

+We'll note that with the current setup, we grant **five seconds for each test case to run**.

 We've made a [separate repository for project template code](https://github.com/UCLA-CS-131/fall-22-proj-starter).